Before continuing, I should point out 2 facts:

 At the height of participation in DACA some 800,000 people fell under its umbrella.
 Currently there are approximately 690,000 people still protected by the DACA executive order.

 The real question relative to the DACA program is: Should these people, i.e. "the Dreamers", be allowed to stay in our country or not?

-Oh, I know; statistics are often used to support these people from being allowed to stay - these are mainly focused on the "non-contributory" nature of those in DACA.
+Oh, I know; statistics are often used to support that these people should not be allowed to stay - these are mainly focused on the "non-contributory" nature of those in DACA.
 Examples are: